-"conflict of interest" means any situation in which a provider or a representative has an actual or potential interest that may, in rendering a financial service to a client, -

-- a) influence the objective exercise of his, her or its obligations to a client; or - b) prevent a provider or representative from rendering an unbiased and fair financial service, or from

-Acting in the interests of that client,
+- 1.1.
+"Conflict of interest" means any situation in which a provider or a representative has an actual or potential interest that may, in rendering a financial service to a client, - - 1.1.1. influence the objective exercise of his, her or its obligations to a client; or - 1.1.2. prevent a provider or representative from rendering an unbiased and fair financial service, or from - 1.2.
+"Acting in the Interest of that Client"

-Including, but not limited to -
+Including but not limited:

-- I. a financial interest;
+- 1.2.1.
+A financial interest

-- II. an ownership interest;
+- 1.2.2.
+An ownership interest

-- III. any relationship with a third party
+- 1.2.3.
+Any relationship with a third-party

-"Financial service" means any service contemplated in paragraph (a), (b) or (c) of the definition of "financial services provider", including any category of such services;
+- 1.3.
+"Financial service" means any service contemplated in paragraph (a), (b) or (c) of the definition of "financial services provider" in the FAIS Act, including any category of such services.

-"Financial services provider" means any person, other than a representative, who as a regular Feature of the business of such person -
+- 1.4.
+"Financial services provider" means any person, other than a representative, who as a regular feature of the business of such person

-- a) furnishes advice; or
+- 1.4.1. furnishes advice; or

-- b) furnishes advice and renders any intermediary service; or
+- 1.4.2. furnishes advice and renders any intermediary service; or

-- c) renders an intermediary service;
+- 1.4.3. enders an intermediary service.